 «I was not afraid of Botvinnik.
 I was afraid of losing to him.
 And there is a difference.» — David Bronstein

-✅ Format: Best of 24 games (Champion retains title in case of a tie)
+Format: 24 games; champion retained the title in case of a tie

 Mikhail Botvinnik, Soviet Union